-The Custodian's articles of association, financial statements (with a statement by the auditor confirming that the financial statements have been audited) and annual reports are available on the Manager's website and free of charge at the Manager's offices.
+The Depositary's articles of association, financial statements (with a statement by the auditor confirming that the financial statements have been audited) and annual reports are available on the Manager's website and free of charge at the Manager's offices.

-If the Custodian terminates the agreement appointing him as custodian, it will continue to perform its work during a reasonable period until a new custodian has been appointed.
+If the Depositary terminates the agreement by which he is appointed as depositary, he will continue to perform his duties during a reasonable period until a new depositary has been appointed.

 Robeco Institutional Asset Management B.V.
-April 2017
+July 2018